GoogleCloudPlatform/cloud-code-vscode/README.md

 <details>
   <summary>Read more</summary>

-  ### Highlights:
+### Highlights

 - Get started with built-in ready-to-run starter Kubernetes apps for your favorite languages and frameworks.
     [Read the docs](https://cloud.google.com/code/docs/vscode/creating-an-application)
 - Maintain an efficient development workflow with Cloud Code’s rapid edit, package, and deploy to cluster loop; see your edits reflected in your app in real-time!
     [Read the docs](https://cloud.google.com/code/docs/vscode/running-an-application)
 - Browse and manage your  Kubernetes resources from within your IDE with the Kubernetes Explorer.
 Just right-click and select an available action for your resource, no complex CLI commands necessary.
 [Read the docs](https://cloud.google.com/code/docs/vscode/using-the-kubernetes-explorer)
 - Create a remote Kubernetes cluster with Google Kubernetes Engine, EKS, or AKS, or work with a local cluster, either the integrated minikube cluster or a Docker
     Desktop local cluster, to run your app.
 [Read the docs](https://cloud.google.com/code/docs/vscode/adding-a-cluster)
 - Set breakpoints, inspect variables, and perform other debugging tasks with integrated debugging support and without having to manually set up configuration.
     [Read the docs](https://cloud.google.com/code/docs/vscode/debug)
 - Make easy work of setting up and customizing Kubernetes configuration files with Cloud Code’s YAML authoring assistance with out-of-the-box solutions for common schema, support for Custom Resources (CRDs) like Istio and Knative, smart completions, syntax coloring, documentation on hover, and linting support.
     [Read the docs](https://cloud.google.com/code/docs/vscode/yaml-editing)

 </details>

 ## Cloud Run development